scc-digitalhub/digitalhub/docker-compose/dockerfiles/README.md

 ## Dagster

-Based on a Python 3.7 image, with the addition of Dagster packages and the Dagster instance configuration file (see https://docs.dagster.io/deployment/dagster-instance).
+Based on a Python 3.10 image, with the addition of Dagster packages and the Dagster instance configuration file (see https://docs.dagster.io/deployment/dagster-instance).
 PostgreSQL is expected to be used as backend storage.
 Build with:

 ```shell
 podman build -t dagster:0.1.0-v1.1.13 -f ./dagster/Dockerfile ./dagster --build-arg VERSION=1.1.13
 ```

-If additional packages are required (e.g. `numpy` and `scikit-learn` for ML), they must be added to `requirements.txt` prior to rebuilding the image.
+`requirements.txt` file lists additional packages that will be installed in the image (e.g. `numpy` and `scikit-learn` for ML).
+Any desired or undesired packages must be added to or removed from the file prior to rebuilding the image.

 ### Dagster Workspace